SevenLims/Gadget-Accessories-Store/README.md

 # Server_side
-This is a repo for our UCCD3243 Serverside-Side Web Applications Development Course.
+This is a repo for Serverside-Side Web Applications Development Course.

 It should be used with the assignment_db database that should be hosted in Xampp or any other supported database.